gregmsanderson/fly-hello-laravel/README.md

 You can just copy the files we've provided (adjusting each file depending upon your application's requirements).
 And then skip ahead to **Add a fly.toml** below.

-But if you'd like to know why we made those four changes, please continue:
+But if you'd like to know why we made those changes, please continue:

 #### Add a Dockerfile